mcnik/mcnik.github.io/2022calendar.md

 #### February: Purisima Creek Trail overlooking Half Moon Bay, CA | May 8 2021
 ![Cover Image](/imgs/2022calendar/february1-halfmoonbay-may82021.jpg?raw=true "Purisima Creek Trail overlooking Half Moon Bay")
-Film does not suffer fools gladly.
-You get what you get, more or less, and you don't see what you will get until you develop the film.
-This scarcity metric forces you to be more deliberate in choosing what to photograph and when to photograph.
 I have shot quite a few rolls of film only to find the end product less than satisfactory.
+And then sometimes, I end up with something like this.
 The colors of the sky you see here did not exist in "objective reality."
 The digital scan was not edited by me.
 This was the rare instance when the film did something inspired all on its own.

 #### February: 635 Fulton St, San Francisco, CA | February 21 2021
 ![Cover Image](/imgs/2022calendar/february2-sf-feb212021.jpg?raw=true "A Victorian house being moved")